What does the

 In fact, Islam discourages universal charity, particularly for disaster relief.
-Muhammad routinely used natural disaster as a threat to compel others to believe in his claim to be a prophet.
+Muhammad routinely used natural disaster as a threat to compel others into accepting his claim to be a prophet.
 The Quran specifically says that earthquake and famine are sent by Allah as punishment for the sin of the people (usually unbelief).
 There is no theological basis for helping those whom Allah is trying to hurt.

 Much of what is given today ($1725 or 2.5% of an increase in wealth) funds mosque operations or groups like CAIR, and never finds its way to "the poor."
 A 2011 audit of one of Canada's top Islamic charities (run by ISNA, no less) found that less than 25% of the "poor tax" actually found its way to the needy.
 The vast majority of zakat funds went to mosque maintenance, private Muslim businesses and even perks to the family members of charity officials.

-Charity is technically an important part of Islam, but this does not mean that the word is defined in the same way in which Westerners usually understand it.
-In Christianity, for example, charity means giving to your fellow man in need.
-In Islam, it distinctly means giving either to support holy war or to a fellow Muslim - and generally only through the mandated poor tax (zakat) which is precisely calculated.
+Charity is technically an important part of Islam, but this does not mean that the word is defined in the same way in which Westerners generally understand it.
+In Christianity, charity means giving to your fellow man in need.
+In Islam, it means giving either to support holy war or to a fellow Muslim - and usually through the mandated poor tax (zakat) which is precisely calculated.
 As Robert Spencer puts it, "Islam makes a distinction between believers and unbelievers that overrides any obligation to general benevolence."